-I've seen everything from a fake rock to a fake statue.
+I've seen everything from a fake rock to a fake statue to protect or hide an assembly.
 This frost protection and assembly protection stuff has grown into a full blown industry.
 There are people that only install protective devices and don't even test the assembly because they have too much work.